gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # Notebook 0:
-processing of the photometry signal pre analysis notebook - prepare to define what each trial was.
+prepare to define what each trial was.

 input: mouse_dataTrial_label.xlsx (each row is a trial).